 - 1/2 teaspoon ground cloves

 - 1 teaspoon rum extract

 - 1. In a large bowl, combine the flour, sugars, cinnamon, baking soda, baking powder, salt and cloves.
 In a small bowl, whisk the oil, pineapple, eggs and extract.
 Stir into dry ingredients just until moistened.
 Fold in pecans and raisins.

-- 2. Spoon into two greased 8-in. x 4-in. loaf pans.
-Bake at 325° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Spoon into two greased 8x4-in. loaf pans.
+Bake at 325° for 50-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 2 loaves (12 slices each).

 1 slice: 264 calories, 14g fat (1g saturated fat), 26mg cholesterol, 180mg sodium, 34g carbohydrate (20g sugars, 1g fiber), 3g protein.